mmbman/Katagiri/genjokoan-notes.md

 - [“The Goldenness of the Earth, the Sweet Milk of the Long River”](1986-05-31-Goldenness-of-the-Earth): “The wind of Buddhism makes manifest the great earth’s goldenness, and makes ripen the sweet milk of the long rivers.”
 This is a short talk or part of a talk on this subject, presented as the culminating point of *Genjōkōan*, and indeed as the point of Buddhism.

 - [“*Genjōkōan*: Talk 3” at 9:40](1987-06-07-Genjokoan-Talk-3#940): Katagiri Roshi begins his line-by-line discussion of *Genjōkōan* with the last line presented as the destination.

+- [“The Need and Way of Repentance”](1988-08-10-The-Need-and-Way-of-Repentance): “Please dig up the human world and turn it into golden world”: “direct your karmic life toward that eternal target,” the “eternal child.”

 - It’s worth noting that the interpretation of the final line in the Sōtōshū translation of *Shōbōgenzō* differs from that presented here.
 The exploration of this is left as an excercise.